Dre Campbell Farm

 However, if you want scapes, you can start harvesting them around spring, but be careful not to damage the bulbs.

-Generally, it takes around 7 to 8 months to harvest your garlic from the time of planting.
+Generally, it takes around 9 months to harvest your garlic from the time of planting.

 Growing in Pots

 You’ll need good, fertile soil to start with when growing vegetables in pots.
-A soilless growing medium may also help.
+A soilless growing medium can also be beneficial.

-- Select pots that are at least 8 inches deep so the garlic plant has enough room to develop roots and bulbs.
+• Select pots that are at least 8 inches deep, allowing the garlic plant sufficient room to develop roots and bulbs.

-- The width of the container should depend on how many cloves you want to put in it.
-Also, don’t crowd them, so bulbs have enough room to develop.
+• The width of the container should depend on how many cloves you want to put in it.
+Also, don’t crowd them so the bulbs have enough room to develop.

-- Ensure your pots drain well.
-Wet soil will rot it or cause the bulbs not to form properly.
+• Ensure your pots drain well.
+Wet soil can cause the bulbs to rot or prevent them from forming correctly.

-Containers are the best way to grow if your soil is currently injected with onion worms or other pests that target garlic and related crops.
+Containers are the best way to grow if your soil is currently infested with onion worms or other pests that target garlic and related crops.

 Growing Indoors

-- Select a large pot or container that is at least eight inches deep.
+• Select a large pot or container that is at least eight inches deep.
 The width depends on how many bulbs you want to grow.
-Just be sure you have enough space to let the bulbs grow.
+Just be sure to have enough space for the bulbs to grow.

-- Fill the pot with loose, fertile soil, and be sure your pot has a drainage hole.
+• Fill the pot with loose, fertile soil, and ensure it has a drainage hole.

 Soil Type